noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 - tables: the core data structure
 - items: i.e. records in a table
 - attributes: i.e. columns in an item
-  - for all items
   - primary key: must be unique across all items; either partition key or partition + sort
     - partition key: is always required
     - sort key: if provided, its required in all items and makes the primary key a composite key (partition + sort)
     - FYI:
       - the partition and the sort key (if provided) must be string, number or binary
       - to use maps/lists as part of a primary key, you must expose a copy of the entry directly as an attribute
-  - all other attributes are item-specific
+  - each item can be up to 400kb; the larger the item the higher probability of `hot` activity
 - secondary indexes: either local or global; enable queries on attributes other than the tables primary key
   - in general
     - can have 5 local + 5 globals per table
     - allow you to query data based on attributes other than the tables primary key
     - consumption of throughput is based on secondary index for scanning
-    - sparse indexes: subset of base table items that contain a particular attribute
+    - sparse indexes: an attribute used as an secondary index but is only contained in a subset of base table items
+      - thus sparsely indexing the base table and optimizes the througput consumption
+    - each index requires an additional write, thus incuring additional WCU costs
   - local secondary index: LSI; index must be local to a partiion key;
     - e.g. base table (pkey = name, sortkey = id, attr = date)
     - e.g. LSI (pkey = name, sortkey = date, attr = id)
     - often used for sorting on a different attribute of the base table
     - requirements
-      - have a max size of 10gb
+      - have a max partition size of 10gb
       - can only be defined when the base table is created, and cannot be deleted
       - must use the same partition key defined in the base table
       - cannot have its own provisioned throughput
   - global secondary index: GSI;
+    - generally recommended > LSI unless you need strong consistency
     - temporary indexes that can use totally different partition & sort keys
     - logically its a replication of the base table with an entirely different primary key (partition and/or sort)
     - e.g. take a base table, and define a completely different primary key over the same data
       - then when your done with the GSI, delete it
+    - GSI back pressure: when the GSI write throughput is too low and causes throttling to your base table during writes
+      - Reads are independent to the base table; this fact can be used to isolate heavy reads to GSI (e.g. for scanning)
     - requirements
       - do not provide strong consistency like LSIs
       - are not subject to the size limitation of LSIs